Did you remember to breathe today?

 Luckily, Illson, Holloway, Quinton, and many other air quality researchers are up for the challenge.
 In fact, Holloway’s PhD focused on using computer models to track how much one country contributed to a different country’s air quality back in the late 1990s.
 “We can measure chemicals that are in the air, but they don’t come with an import or export label.
 So, we have to use pretty advanced tools to trace back where air pollution came from and what its likely sources were,” says Holloway.
 Since then, Holloway has led quite an accomplished career — which includes serving as two-time leader of the NASA Health and Air Quality Applied Sciences Team (HAQAST).

 To effectively monitor air quality, Holloway uses satellites and ground-monitors to “see” what’s in the air.
 The way satellites detect what’s in the air is based on the wavelengths of radiation that are absorbed or reflected by particles and gasses in the air.
-There are some compounds that satellites can see really well, like NO2, and other compounds… well, not so much.
+There are some compounds that satellites can see really well, like NO2.
+But other compounds … well, not so much.
 For example, ozone at the surface is a huge problem for public health, but satellites can’t pick up on it due to a thick natural stratospheric ozone layer that makes it tough to discern the levels of ozone on the ground.
 Imagine you’re looking down at a pond — you could probably count the number of fish, but you probably couldn’t estimate their depth.
 It’s the same with satellites.
 They can’t estimate the depth of the fish — er, ozone.

 That’s why it’s important to have a variety of tools available to detect and track changes in air quality.
 Right now, the United States is the best monitored country in the world, however, only a quarter of its counties have a single ground monitor.
 “It’s just not realistic to be capturing all that variability only with ground-based monitors.
 That would be incredibly expensive,” says Holloway.
 “So, to me, the role of satellite data is not to replace the ground-based monitors, but to provide a complementary data source.”